Bolton West

 Bolton West is a constituency represented in the House of Commons of the UK Parliament since 2024 by Phil Brickell, a Labour Party politician.

 Constituency profile

-The seat is on the outskirts of Greater Manchester with fields making for separate villages and towns, these buffer zones most often designated as Green belt, which includes areas for sport such as the ground of Bolton Wanderers at the Toughsheet Community Stadium.
-It includes the generally affluent towns of Blackrod, Horwich and Westhoughton in the western half of Bolton borough though from 2010 to 2024 Atherton from the Wigan borough was added, a more Labour-leaning former coal mining town.
+The Bolton West constituency located within the Metropolitan Borough of Bolton in Greater Manchester.
+It includes the western suburbs of the large town of Bolton and the area to its west, including the towns of Westhoughton, Horwich and Blackrod.
+Like much of Greater Manchester, the area has an industrial heritage in textile manufacturing and coal mining.

+Residents of the constituency have similar levels of wealth, education and professional employment compared to national averages.
+The constituency has a similar ethnic makeup to the country as a whole; 83% of residents are White and 12% are Asian (mostly Indian) with the Asian population concentrated in Bolton.
+Local politics are mixed, with Conservative and Liberal Democrat councillors representing most of the Bolton suburbs, Labour Party councillors representing Daubhill and parts of Westhoughton and independents representing Horwich and Blackrod.
+An estimated 55% of voters in the constituency supported leaving the European Union in the 2016 referendum, slightly higher than the national figure of 52%.

 History

 The constituency was created for the 1950 general election when the two-member seat of Bolton was split between the single member seats of Bolton East and Bolton West.
 The Labour Party candidate won in 1950 but, at the next three elections, the Conservative Party did not stand, allowing Arthur Holt of the Liberal Party to hold the seat from 1951 to 1964.
 Subsequently, it has been a marginal seat between Labour and Conservative, although at the 2019 election, it was also the safest Conservative seat in Greater Manchester, with a larger majority than Altrincham and Sale West.
 This was overturned when the seat was won by Labour in the 2024 election.